elebow/similine/README.md

 ## Dependencies

-Just libc, I think.
+libpopt.
 Tested only with glibc on GNU/Linux.